Diphlu River Lodge

-Game drives are included in the room cost and generally consist of morning elephant safaris and afternoon jeep drives in Kazaranga National Park.
+Game drives are included in the room cost.
 Other than the tiger and rhino, the park has a wealth of mammals on offer including the capped langur, hoolock gibbon, leopard, sloth bear, Ganges dolphin, otter, wild boar, water buffalo, gaur, sambar, swamp deer, hog deer and Barking deer.
 The bird life on offer is superb with over 400 species on offer, including black-necked stork, lesser adjutant stork, Pallas's fish eagle, grey-headed fish eagle, Bengal florican, swamp partridge, grey peacock-pheasant, great pied hornbill, green imperial pigeon, silver-breasted broadbill and Jerdon's bushchat.
 If reptiles are your interest then you can possibly see the Assam roofed turtle, water monitor, Indian python, common cobra and king cobra.
-Other than that the lodge can arrange visits to local villages, elephant bathing, a rubber plantation walk and visits to an Assam tea garden.
+Other than that the lodge can arrange visits to local villages, a rubber plantation walk and visits to an Assam tea garden.

 Diphlu River Lodge - Afternoon Safari